pelegavraham/RobotBPDocs/source/build.rst

 **Event name:** Build

-**Params:** Json that describe the boards and their details.
+**Params:** Json that describe the boards to support and their details.

-If the board is instance of EV3, for the key "Port"

-we specifie the name of the port the bluetooth connect to the raspberry pi.
+* If the board is instance of EV3: for the key 'Port' we specifies the name of the port through him the bluetooth connect to the raspberry pi, as value.

-If the board is instance of Grove pi, for the key of each port the sensors connected

-we specifie the name of the sensor that connect to the port.
+* If the board is instance of Grove pi: for the key of each port the sensors connected we specifies the name of the sensor that connect to the port.

-**Description:** The program get the boards and ports which connected to them

-and build their instances in the system and connect them.
+**Description:** The program get the boards and ports which connected to them and build their instances in the system and connect them.

 Json structure
 ----------------

-The parameter of the json must be with specifice structure

-You can select what kind of boards you use, in each board the dictionary is detemenistic with the same keys.
+For each board type 'EV3' and 'GrovePi' as key specifies array as value.

+In the array will be one or several json that represent the data of the appropriate boards.

+The data for EV3 is: the key 'Port', and value is the serial port through him the bluetooth connect to the raspberry pi.

+The data for GrovePi is: the keys are the ports(A0-A2, D3-D8) that the sensor connected to, and the values are the names of the sensors.

-for example if you select one EV3 and one Grove pi the json will be in this structure:
+For example if you have one EV3 and one Grove pi the json without the values will be in this structure:

 .. code-block:: javascript
   :linenos: